Spotifyd/spotifyd/docs/src/config/File.md

 # can't be used simultaneously.
 use_keyring = true

-#
 # If set to true, `spotifyd` tries to bind to the session dbus
 # and expose MPRIS controls.
 When running headless, without a dbus session,
 # then set this to false to avoid binding errors
-#
 use_mpris = true

-# The audio backend used to play the your music.
+# The audio backend used to play music.
 To get
 # a list of possible backends, run `spotifyd --help`.
 backend = "alsa" # use portaudio for macOS [homebrew]

-# The alsa audio device to stream audio to.
+# The alsa audio device to stream audio.
 To get a
 # list of valid devices, run `aplay -L`,
 device = "alsa_audio_device"  # omit for macOS